 Novel Corona Virus Infection Proposed Name is MERS-CoV

 Measles in United Kingdom

-A multimillion pound campaign is underway in the UK following an outbreak of measles that started in Wales, with almost 1000 cases already notified in the greater Swansea area in Wales.
+A large measles vaccination campaign was commenced in the UK in April 2013 following an outbreak of measles that started in Wales.
 Travellers are advised to know their measles immune status and, providing there are no contraindications, be vaccinated if not immune.
 See Travel Health Reports for further information.

 Influenza A (H7N9) in China

 On 31 March 2013 China notified three laboratory confirmed cases of Influenza A (H7N9) and since then a number of cases have been notified with over 100 cases notified as at late April 2013.
 See Travel Health Reports for further information.

 A recent report advises of 6 travellers diagnosed with liver fluke (Fasciola) infection that was acquired in Bali.
 Initially some travellers were diagnosed with liver cancer and one had major surgery for that.
 Infectious diseases consultation led to the diagnosis.
 The most likely mode of acquisition was from eating fresh or under cooked water plants including watercress salad.
 See Travel Health Report for further information.

 Outbreaks of dengue fever and Chikungunya, both transmitted by mosquitoes, have been reported in recent years, with the first recorded outbreaks of Chikungunya being in 2012, the first descriptions coming from West Sepik (Sundaun) Province.
 Both virus infections are transmitted by daytime biting mosquitoes so travellers should take steps to avoid mosquito bites.
 See Fact Sheets and Travel Health Reports.